Uncover the R Applications – Why Top Companies are using R Programming

-Banks make heavy usage of Mortgage Haircut Model that allows it to take over the property in case of loan defaults.
+Banks make heavy usage of the Mortgage Haircut Model that allows them to take over the property in case of loan defaults.
 Mortgage Haircut Modelling involves sales price distribution, the volatility of the sales price and the calculation of expected shortfall.
 For these purposes, R is often used alongside proprietary tools like SAS.

 R is also used in conjunction with Hadoop to facilitate the analysis of customer quality, customer segmentation, and retention.

 Bank of America makes use of R for financial reporting.
 With the help of R, the data scientists at BOA are able to analyze financial losses and make use of R’s visualization tools.

 Genetics, Bioinformatics, Drug Discovery, Epidemiology are some of the fields in healthcare that make heavy usage of R. With the help of R, these companies are able to crunch data and process information, providing an essential backdrop for further analysis and data processing.